Connirae Andreas

-Connirae Andreas is an American author and psychotherapist who is known for her work within the field of Neuro-linguistic programming (NLP).
+Connirae Andreas is an American author and personal development trainer with a PhD in psychotherapy.
+She is best known for her earlier contributions within the field of Neuro-linguistic programming (NLP).

 Education

-Connirae Andreas studied undergraduate psychology at the University of Kansas in 1975.
-She obtained an MA in clinical psychology from the University of Colorado in 1979 and a PhD in psychotherapy from North Central University in 1989.
+Connirae Andreas studied undergraduate psychology at Bethel College (1971–73) and the University of Kansas (1973–1975).
+Having won a Danforth Foundation Fellowship for graduate study she entered the PhD programme in clinical psychology at the University of Colorado (Boulder) in 1975, and completed her MA in 1979.
+She was awarded a PhD in psychotherapy from National Christian University (NCU) in 1989.

 Career

-She is the originator of the Core Transformation process which uses symptoms to bring a person into the interpersonal realm.
-Andreas taught and developed that process with her sister and co-author, Tamara Andreas.
-Their book Core Transformation has been published in 12 languages, and is an approach that has been described as "elegant", "fascinating", "profound", "pioneering", and "interesting".
-Connirae and her sister further discussed the process in subsequent publications.